Mohannadcse/DepsRAG/README.md

-# DependencyRAG
+# DepsRAG

-`DependencyRAG` is a chatbot that answers user's questions about software dependency knowledge graphs. `DependencyRAG` offers the following features:
+`DepsRAG` is a chatbot that answers user's questions about software dependency knowledge graphs. `DepsRAG` offers the following features:
 - Constructing the software dependencies (direct and transitive) as knolwedge graphs
 - Supporting 4 popular software ecosystems (i.e. PyPI, NPM, Cargo, and Go).
 - Generatiing atutomatically Cypher queries to retrieve information from the KG.
 - Augmenting users' questions with the retrieved information.

-The workflow of `DependencyRAG` as follows:
+The workflow of `DepsRAG` as follows:
 - The chatbot will ask you to provide the name and ecosystem of the software package.
 - It will then the tool `GoogleSearchTool` to get the version of this package (you can skip this process by providing the intended version).
 - The chatbot will ask to confirm the version number before proceeding with constructing the dependencies as knowledge graph.